The Community Impact of the Central Oregon Pregnancy Centers

-The Community Impact of our four Pregnancy Centers in Central Oregon:
+The Community Impact of our Pregnancy Centers in Central Oregon:

 We serve the Tri-Counties of Central Oregon with free pregnancy testing, ultrasound and after abortion recovery support plus many other practical services.

-• Our organization was founded in 1993 and we established our four center network over the next 25 years.
+• Our organization was founded in 1993 and we established our multiple center network over the next 25 years.
 With centers in La Pine and Madras during this time and currently operating in Bend, Redmond and Prineville.

-• We have seen a total of 11,500* women since opening our doors 22 years ago.
+• We have seen a total of over 12,000* women since opening our doors 25 years ago.

 • There is 1 published abortion provider in the counties we serve.